thibaultcha/TCBlobDownload/README.md

 * Improved documentation and created a docset
 * Added a `speedRate` and `remainingTime` (in seconds) property on `TCBlobDownloader` thanks to [#16](https://github.com/thibaultCha/TCBlobDownload/issues/16)
 * Updated `TCBlobDownloader` properties to `readonly`
-* Refactor code and test for a much more maintainable code base
+* Refactored code and tests for a much more maintainable code base

 ### v1.4 (11/19/2013)
 * Unit testing